 The historically Black fraternal order—which will celebrate 113 years later this year—was founded in Alabama in 1909 with the help of the Josephites, a religious society of priests and brothers serving African Americans.
 In the years since, the mission of both groups has continued to center around service to the Black community.

-Education has loomed large therein, and the Clavers’ annual scholarship raffle is accepting entries through June 18th, before a drawing on June 28th at 10pm ET.
+Education has loomed large therein, and the Clavers’ annual scholarship raffle is accepting entries through July 18th.
 For the past 31 years, the initiative has benefited students pursuing college degrees around the country, as well as local KPC councils (men) and courts (women) in their charitable works.

 Raffles prizes include cash payouts of up to $5,000, and applications for the scholarships themselves are due by May 1st, as are those for charitable program grants.